-The Bank's management of IRRBB is governed by the BPCAL Asset & Liability Management (ALM) Policy.
-It defines the principles, priorities, and means of control and monitoring for managing interest rate and liquidity risks.
+The Bank's management of IRRBB is governed by the Pictet Group Asset & Liability Management (ALM) Policy, and the Bank Pictet & Cie (Asia) Ltd ALM Policy.
+These policies define the principles, priorities, and means of control and monitoring of IRRBB.

 The BPCAL Treasury Department, with the support of Group Treasury, is responsible for the identification, measurement, management, monitoring and reporting of the non-trading positions on and off the balance sheet that are influenced by changes in interest rates.
-The Group Treasury also conducts stress testing for the Bank's IRRBB exposures, including various IRRBB shock scenarios with appropriate risk limits.
-The Bank has immaterial exposure to IRRBB risk as the assets and liabilities are repricing mostly under 12 months.
+The use of derivatives on interest rates is permitted for the purposes of hedging or duration management, and where necessary, the Bank's IRRBB is hedged through derivative financial instruments, specifically Interest Rate Swaps (IRS).
+The Group Treasury also conducts stress testing for the Bank's IRRBB exposures on a weekly basis, including various IRRBB shock scenarios with appropriate risk limits.
+To determine the repricing maturity for non-maturity deposits, the Bank applies specific hypotheses to determine the stable part of retail (non-maturity) deposits and how the maturities are attributed to these deposits for each of the time bucket tranches.
+The stable part of retail deposits is defined as the pecentile 1% variation for each interval and each client type, by using the most volatile currency.
+The Bank defined four time bucket tranches with a minimum size of 5%.
+Customer loans (Lombard credit) are assumed to follow their contractual maturities.
+The Bank has immaterial exposure to IRRBB risk as its assets and liabilities are repricing mostly under 12 months.

-The Asia Asset Liability Committee (ALCO) meets on a monthly basis and is responsible for all issues relating to liquidity and balance sheet management of the Bank, in agreement with the decisions, guidelines and directives issued by the Group Treasury Committee.
+The Asia Asset Liability Committee (ALCO) meets on a monthly basis and is responsible for all issues relating to liquidity and balance sheet management of the Bank.
 The committee is primarily responsible for deciding on the changes to the balance sheet and the corresponding corrective actions and reviews the stress testing results conducted by the Group Treasury.